 EuropeNow Film Festival is an initiative of CES: Council for European Studies at Columbia University in the city of New York & WoFF: World of Film International Festival in Glasgow, Scotland, UK.

-The fourth EuropeNow Film Festival is set to take place in Reykjavik, Iceland in June 2020, coinciding with the 28th International Conference of Europeanists at the University of Iceland.
-The third edition of EuropeNow is held online in July 2020, due to the COVID-19 pandemic, and the subsequent postponement of the conference to 2021.
+The fifth EuropeNow Film Festival is set to take place in Lisbon, Portugal in June 2022, coinciding with the 28th International Conference of Europeanists at the University Institute of Lisbon.
+The fourth edition of EuropeNow is held online between April and June 2021.

 EuropeNow has partnered with the Elizabeth Kostova Foundation for Creative Writing in NYC.
 This gives the opportunity to explore new horizons in the world of contemporary literature and poetry in the Balkans, and the way it transcends its original form and flows into the art of cinema.
 With this in mind, contemporary writers, poets, scriptwriters, and columnists from all across Europe are invited to participate in a workshop on ‘writing for the screen’ and ‘Adaptation: From the page to the dark room’.

 Elizabeth Kostova Foundation is an initiative with a mission to promote the teaching and professionalization of creative writing; to encourage, challenge, and publish highly talented literary writers; to create connections among Bulgarian, American, and British writers; Additionally, to assist in the training of translators for contemporary Bulgarian literature; to facilitate the publication of Bulgarian writers in English; to nurture readership of Bulgarian writers in Bulgaria and abroad.